hdShang/arxiv-daily/docs/cs-AI/2025-09-26/papers/251000032v1-wavemind-towards-a-conversational-eeg-foundation-model-aligned-to-te.md

 ---
 layout: default
-title: WaveMind: Towards a Conversational EEG Foundation Model Aligned to Textual and Visual Modalities
+title: "WaveMind: Towards a Conversational EEG Foundation Model Aligned to Textual and Visual Modalities"
 ---

 # WaveMind: Towards a Conversational EEG Foundation Model Aligned to Textual and Visual Modalities